swiftlang/swift-testing/Sources/Testing/Testing.docc/ParameterizedTesting.md

 ## Parameterize over the cases of an enumeration

 The previous example includes a hard-coded list of `Food` cases to test.
-If `Food` is an enumeration conforming to `CaseIterable`, we can instead write:
+If `Food` is an enumeration that conforms to `CaseIterable`, you can instead write:

 ```swift
 enum Food: CaseIterable {